German Academy of Sciences at Berlin: AdW (1972–1989)

-The institution became the most eminent academy of the German Democratic Republic, and was accordingly renamed Academy of Sciences of the GDR (Akademie der Wissenschaften der DDR - AdW) in 1972, once the division of Germany was accepted as the state of affairs.
+The institution became the most eminent academy of the German Democratic Republic, and was accordingly renamed the Academy of Sciences of the GDR (Akademie der Wissenschaften der DDR – AdW) in 1972, once the division of Germany was accepted as the state of affairs.
 In the 1980s, the AdW itself had grown to accommodate over 200 members, including around two dozen West German scientists.
 The academy coordinated research of 59 institutes that employed 22,000 persons.

 Unwinding and Re-establishments (1989–1993)

 Following the fall of the Berlin Wall, academy members called for a reform of the academy, rejecting the leading role of the Socialist Unity Party of Germany.

 On 27 June 1990, the new GDR government reorganized the academy, turning it into a public institution.
 Until late 1991, the former AdW institutes were separated from the academy, evaluated, and either dissolved or assigned to different organisations, mainly the Gottfried Wilhelm Leibniz Scientific Community.
 As the states of Berlin and Brandenburg considered a continuation of the academy as improper due to its role in the GDR, the academy, which had then about 400 members, was disbanded and the Berlin-Brandenburg Academy of Sciences and Humanities was established in 1992.

 On 15 April 1993, 60 of the former academy members created the private organisation Leibniz-Sozietät which claims to represent 300 years of continuous academic tradition.
-It has now over 300 members, of which most were elected since 1994.
+After being renamed to Leibniz-Sozietät der Wissenschaften zu Berlin it has now over 300 members, of which most were elected since 1994.